 Likewise, to prevent incorrect manoeuvres, a gear change may be refused by the automatic system: in this case the gear display flashes for a few seconds as a warning.

+- on vehicles equipped with steering wheel paddles: switch to manual mode using the paddles.
 This will prevent the automatic gearbox from changing gears repeatedly when climbing, and permit engine braking on long descents.

 Parking the vehicle

 When the vehicle is stopped, move the lever to position P while keeping your foot on the brake pedal: the gearbox is in neutral and the drive wheels are mechanically locked by the driveshaft.

 Ensure that the electronic parking brake is engaged.